How to Start a Brand Ambassador Program in Your Home Business

-- Ambassadors might feel entitled to more than you want to give such as additional discounts for free products/services
+- Ambassadors might feel entitled to more than you want to give such as additional discounts for free products/services.

 How to Start a Brand Ambassador Program

-The benefit of good reviews, referrals and endorsements by customers can’t be underestimated, and if you’d like to take advantage of that by starting a brand ambassador program, here’s how to get started:
+The benefit of good reviews, referrals, and endorsements by customers can’t be underestimated, and if you’d like to take advantage of that by starting a brand ambassador program, here’s how to get started:

 - Create a culture around your business.
 People don’t want to share your business simply to just to tell others about it.
 They do it because they feel like they belong and want to spread the joy.
 You can create a culture around a mission, an experience, or the benefits your business offers.
 For example, Disneyland isn’t just a place for families to go on rides.
-It’s the Happiest Place on Earth.
+It’s "The Happiest Place on Earth".

 - Decide what perks your brand ambassadors will receive for being a part of your program.
 Will they get a special email or be part of an online group?
 Will they get more access to you?
-Other things you can offer is first look at your products or services, review samples, special events, exclusive community, branded swag and more.
+Other things you can offer is a first look at your products or services, review samples, special events, exclusive community, branded swag and more.
 Keep your perks related to your brand and what you offer.

 - Outline how you’ll help your ambassadors spread the word.
 While you want your ambassadors to share their authentic love for your product and services, it doesn’t hurt to give them a few tools or ideas.
 You might have social media graphics for them to share.
 Perhaps you can let them know specials you’re running or memes you have that they can share.
 You can ask them a question that they can answer to their network.